-- There are three carbon drums positioned in series receiving VOC and hydrogen sulphide contaminated process air. - Process lines are regularly tested to enable the effectiveness of each of the individual carbon drums.

-- When the middle drum show signs of breakthrough, the lead drum is replaced, and the remaining two drums moved through with the new drum being placed as the tail drum. - The drums are all prepared on site and have been prepared in a manner to ensure they are waterproof and airtight.
+- There are three carbon drums positioned in series receiving VOC and hydrogen sulphide contaminated process air. - Process lines are regularly tested to enable the effectiveness of each of the individual carbon drums. - When the middle drum show signs of breakthrough, the lead drum is replaced, and the remaining two drums moved through with the new drum being placed as the tail drum. - The drums are all prepared on site and have been prepared in a manner to ensure they are waterproof and airtight.
 The drums are pressure tested prior to use to ensure there are no leaks from the system.

-5.5 MOD 5 Operational Air and Odour Validation Report
+5.5 MOD 5 Operational Air and Odour Validation Report - 2016

-Condition 4.3A of the Project Approval requires that an Operational Air and Odour Validation Report be prepared within six months of the date of commencement of the modified operation.
-Cleanaway will seek to engage air quality consultants to perform this validation once modifications associated with MOD5 have commenced operation.
+In September 2016, Condition 4.3A was updated via MOD 5.
+Condition 4.3A of the Project Approval required that an Operational Air and Odour Validation Report be prepared within six months of the date of commencement of the modified operation.
+Cleanaway would have been required to engage air quality consultants to perform this validation once modifications associated with MOD5 had commenced operation.